jahongOf1/URMenu/README.md

 ## Deployment

-In the current build we do not recommend deploying it since it has certain security flaws that make it vulnerable such as CORS workaround function.
+In the current build, we do not recommend deploying it since it.
+Due to the rushed nature of the hackathon we were forced to build CORS workaround function to make some things work.

+I'm only a front-end engineer.
+Don't @ me.

 ## Built With